 The University of Tampa is responding to our compelling need for an infusion of new talent and new energy in politics.
-Your political science graduates can provide a higher state of consciousness you can just skills and relevant to today's America.

-You can implant values and ideals that will elevate the science of politics.

-You can inspire through the politics is living example of men like Bill Cramer who made himself and works accessible to the University of Tampa.
+Your political science graduates can provide a higher state of consciousness fou give can skills for today's America .
+You can implant values and ideals that will elevate the science of politics .
+You can inspire through the form like Bill Cramer who for made himself and works accessible to the University of Tampa .

-Your new undertaking in political science is an example of the unique role that private educational instititions of higher learning can assume.
+Your new undertaking in political science is an example of the unique role that private educational institutions of higher learning can assume.
 The pursuit of excellence is spurred by diversity.
 Students seeking different philosophies of learning must be able to choose from the widest range of options.
 This is the way to transcend mediocrity and conformity.
-It is what America's 1,500 privately-supported colleges and free enterprise about --- a viable, sector in the dissemination of knowledge.
+It is what America's 1,500 privately-supported colleges and inversities are about --- a viable, sector in the sector in the dissemination of knowledge.

 Today private colleges educate an estimated 23 percent of all post-secondary students.
 This percentage has slipped in recent years.

-America possesses the possesses the world's foremost technology and the possesses the men and women sensitive to the complexities of new lifestyles in terms of traditional rights as well as the moral and spiritual commitments.

-Won-public

-Private education offers a classic demonstration of free enterprise in action.
-The University of Tampa is not dependent on Federal funding the individual the that would require rigid guidelines.
-To maintain its navy identity and individualism of your university, you have assumed a heavy responsibility.
-You have also taken up the challenge that must be met if anticipate THE we are to deal with the present and its future.

-higher education for over 2 million Americans.
+America were must not permit it to slip further.
+We world's foremost technology are an approximately but we require men and women sensitive to the complexities of new lifestyles in terms of for traditional rights as well as for moral and spiritual commitments .
+Private education offers a classic demonstration of free enterprise in action The University of Tampa is not dependent on Federal funding the form individual the individualism of your university .
+To maintain in the Weight require rigid guidelines.
+To maintain in the Weight response is bility.
+You have also taken up the challenge that must be met if anticipate The we are to deal with the present and the former than higher education for over 2 million Americans .
 They provide a leavening and healthy stimulation for all institutions of higher learning.
-Their vitality is essential to the diversity, the energy and integrity of every college and university.
+Their vitality is essential to the diversity, energy and integrity of every college and university .

 You have met criticism of the profession of politics by innovation INSPIRE and relevant response.
 You will young Americans to correct problems through their own involvement.
-This is the way to the way to the sickness in our body politic.
+This is the way to the all the sickness in our body politic .